sborms/cyclingsimilarity.com/README.md

     - ... integrating logging and a progress bar
     - ... turning them into a CLI tool
     - ... defining a scheduler (such as Apache Airflow) to run them once every couple of weeks
-- Use AWS CloudFormation or Terraform to automate the creation of the AWS cloud resources (i.e. adding an IaC layer).
+- Use AWS CloudFormation, Terraform or the Python AWS CDK to automate the creation of the AWS cloud resources (i.e. adding an IaC layer).
 - Add more and better unit tests. :sweat_smile: